gamma-opt/EnergySystemModeling.jl/docs/src/index.md

 # Energy System Modeling
 Mathematical reference for the energy system model.
 The model presented here is based on the model in [^1].
-We express units using square brackets.
+We express units of parameters and variables using square brackets.
+In the code, we implement the model as [`EnergySystemModel(::Params, ::Specs)`](@ref) method, which constructs an [`EnergySystemModel`](@ref) instance.

 ## Utility
 We calculate annualized costs using [*equivalent annual cost (EAC)*](https://en.wikipedia.org/wiki/Equivalent_annual_cost) formula